-- 1. Using secondary injection test equipment such as an Omicron, apply and measure nominal rated current to each CT in turn. - 2.
+- 1. Apply current equal to the line current transformer secondary winding rating to each current transformer input in turn. - 2.
 Check its magnitude using a multi-meter or test set readout.
-Check this value against the value displayed on the HMI panel (usually in MEASUREMENTS 1 column). - 3.
+The corresponding reading can then be checked in the MEASUREMENTS 1 column. - 3.
 Record the displayed value.
 The measured current values will either be in primary or secondary Amperes.
-If the Local Values cell in the MEASURE'T SETUP column is set to Primary, the values displayed should be equal to the applied current multiplied by the corresponding current transformer ratio (set in the CT AND VT RATIOS column).
+If the Local Values cell in the MEASURE'T SETUP column is set to Primary, the values displayed should be equal to the applied current multiplied by the corresponding current transformer ratio (set in the CT AND VT RATIOS column), as shown below.
 If the Local Values cell is set to Secondary, the value displayed should be equal to the applied current.